 26. Mike goes ape-shit on Hopper.
-This one is just as good as the reunion, and heart-rending.
-All of Emo Mike’s frustrations from the past year boil over, as he goes ape-shit on Hopper, screaming at the son of a bitch and physically attacking him for keeping El hidden all this time.
+This one is just as good as the reunion.
+All of Emo Mike’s frustrations from the past year boil over, as he goes ape-shit on Hopper, screaming and physically attacking him for keeping El hidden all this time.
 In the round-table discussions we learn that David Gilmour told Finn Wolfhard not to hold back, and Finn is really clobbering him without pulling his punches.
 Chokes me up every time.
 Emo Mike had a bad year.

 27. Hopper and El’s reconciliation.
 Mike and El’s reunion is short lived (of course), since she leaves right away with Hopper.
 On their drive to the lab they make amends over their hellish fight back in episode 4.
 Even though I like the two scenes above better, this one is probably, objectively, the most moving scene of the season.
 It’s a long scene, as it deserves to be, and shows Hopper acknowledging his past demons that cause him to be overprotective, while El, for her part, owns up to her own stupidities.
 It plays authentically because we’ve seen the dark road she’s been on in episode 7; for all the problems of that episode, it did allow her to grow in a way that pays off an important scene like this.